 Disability Inclusion Action Plan

-The City of Ryde in partnership with Lane Cove and Hunters Hill Councils, is currently in the process of developing a Plan to meet the State Government’s Disability Inclusion Act 2014 requirements.
-The Plan will provide a whole of Council approach to effectively deliver on the diverse needs of people with a disability in our community.
+The City of Ryde in partnership with Lane Cove and Hunters Hill Councils has developed a Plan to meet the State Government’s Disability Inclusion Act 2014 requirements.
+This Plan has provided a whole of Council approach to effectively deliver on the diverse needs of people with a disability in our community.
+View the

 Access and Equity Policy 2009